real-logic/aeron/aeron-archiver/README.md

 Under Construction, USE AT YOUR OWN RISK
 ===

-The aeron-archiver is an Aeron client application which enables published data persistance and replay support.
-Currently implemented fuctionality is limited to the following:
+The aeron-archiver is an application which enables data stream recording and replay support from an archive.
+Currently implemented functionality is limited to the following:
-- Archive: service can record a particular subscription, described by <__channel,streamId__>.
-Each resulting image for the subscription will be recorded under a new __stream instance id__.
+- Record: service can record a particular subscription, described by <__channel,streamId__>.
+Each resulting image for the subscription will be recorded under a new __recording id__.

-- Replay: service can replay a recorded __stream instance id__ from a particular __termId+termOffset__, and for a particular length.
+- Replay: service can replay a recorded __recording id__ from a particular __termId+termOffset__, and for a particular length.

-- Query: service provides a rudimentary query interface which allows __stream instance id__ discovery and description.
+- Query: service provides a rudimentary query interface which allows __recording id__ discovery and description.

 Protocol
 =====